Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Experiments

 \subsection{Effect of Signal to Noise Ratio}

-In this experiment, we systematically vary the SNR from high noise setting with $0$dB to nearly noise-free observations of $40$dB.
+In this experiment, we systematically vary the SNR from high noise setting with $0$dB to nearly noise-free observations of $40$dB, with the latter containing less noise than the maximum SNR of $30$dB seen during training.
 The results are depicted in Fig. \ref{fig:SNRFigure}.
 We evaluated reconstruction performance using proposed metrics from section \ref{sec:metrics}: Earth Mover's Distance (EMD) to quantify differences in spatial distributions, Mean Squared Error (MSE) for overall amplitude accuracy, and weighted cosine similarity to assess orientation similarity.
-Both neural network-based approaches (FCN and \mymethod) consistently outperform eLORETA across all metrics and SNR levels.
-Notably, \mymethod~exhibited superior performance compared to the FCN, particularly at SNR levels above 10 dB.
+The neural network-based approaches (FCN, ConvDip and \mymethod) consistently outperform eLORETA and Lasso across all metrics and SNR levels with an exception of ConvDip for low noise scenarios.
+Since classical approaches reconstruct the measurements directly, they struggle with low SNR, while their performance converges toward that of neural networks as noise diminishes.
+Notably, \mymethod~exhibited superior performance compared to the FCN, particularly at SNR levels around 10 dB.
 This suggests that the U-Net architecture, with its ability to learn complex spatial patterns and non-linear relationships, is better equipped to leverage the additional information available in higher SNR data.
+The slight increase in variance observed at very high SNRs is likely due to the mismatch between the forward model used for data generation and the pseudo-inverse used for initialization.
+Nonetheless, the overall performance of \mymethod~remains consistently strong across all noise levels.